Mushroom Farming in Nigeria

-We all know that today, because of foreign investors, information technology and migration of people from one part of the world to another, the story has changed as many people have come to know the importance of mushroom to health.
+We all know that today, because of foreign investors, information immigration of people from one part of the world to another, the story has changed as many people have come to know the importance of mushroom to health.

 What are Mushrooms?

 Mushrooms are organisms that behave like animals, they feed on plants that they live on.
 Every plant has green coloring except mushrooms.